 The target countries and regions of this program are East and Southeast Asia: Brunei, Cambodia, China, Hong Kong, Indonesia, Japan, Laos, Macau, Malaysia, Mongolia, Myanmar, the Philippines, Singapore, South Korea, Taiwan, Thailand, Timor-Leste, and Vietnam.
-Projects must be conducted in two or more of the target countries.
+As the aim of this grant is to share knowledge and deepen mutual understanding, projects must be conducted in two or more of the target countries.
 Applicants should be aware that proposals including only one target country will not be considered.
 In addition to two or more target countries, proposals may also include additional countries not specified above.